-Former Republic of Ireland manager Jack Charlton dies aged 85
+Former Republic of Ireland manager Jack Charlton has died aged 85.

 He had been diagnosed with lymphoma in the last year and was also battling dementia.

 Charlton was appointed Ireland manager in 1986 and will always be remembered as one of the greatest to ever hold the role.
 Under his management Ireland qualified for a major tournament for the first ever time by reaching Euro 88 where Ray Houghton's goal provided a historic win over England.

 Two years later Charlton was at the helm as Ireland qualified for the World Cup for the first ever time, going on to reach the quarter-finals after beating Romania on penalties in the last 16.

 Another World Cup would follow in the USA in 1994 where Houghton again provided one of the most memorable moments of Charlton’s tenure when his strike gave Ireland a famous 1-0 win over Italy at the Giants Stadium.

 Two years later, after failing to qualify for Euro 1996, Charlton left the job but his place in the annals of Irish sporting history will always be remembered.
 He was later awarded the Freedom of the City of Dublin and, in 1996, he was awarded honorary Irish citizenship.

 As a player he spent his entire 21-year playing career at Leeds, making a joint club record 773 appearances, before retiring as a player in 1973 and going on to enjoy a successful and colourful career as a manager.

 One of English football's most popular and larger-than-life characters, he had spells in charge of Sheffield Wednesday, Middlesbrough, Newcastle.

 A family statement read: “Jack died peacefully on Friday, July 10th at the age of 85.
 He was at home in Northumberland, with his family by his side.